amlalejini/gvsu-cis635-2022f/project/project.md

 ## Groups

-You will be allowed to work in groups of two or work by yourself.
+You will be allowed to work in groups of three or work by yourself.
-Keep in mind that my expections for groups will be higher than for individuals.
 I will assist in forming groups by sending out a survey asking about which topics interest you, who you would/would not like to work with (if anyone), and your expectations for your final project.

 ## Grading